PetrKryslUCSD/MeshSteward.jl/docs/issues-and-ideas.md

 and follow the instructions to install the keys.

 - Export method could take just the mesh.
 How do we handle multiple element types in the mesh?
 That would mean multiple connectivity incidence relations.

+- Import methods needs to be documented: outputs are incorrectly described.

+- Import mesh in the .h5mesh format.
+-